alexirpan/alexirpan.github.io/_posts/2019-07-11-still-here.markdown

 right away.
 I got deep enough into it that I started playing competitively, participating in online tournaments, and so on.
 These days I don't play it very often, but I still stick around the community.
-The online version of Dominion has a rich, storied history, and many of the older members who've seen it all have left Dominion by now.
-I'm realizing I'm one of the few people who both experienced all of it firsthand and wants to make sure those stories aren't forgotten, hence the side project.
+The online version of Dominion has a rich, storied history.
+Many of the older members who've seen it all have left Dominion, and I'm realizing I'm one of the few people who both experienced all of it firsthand and wants to make sure those stories aren't forgotten.
+Hence, the side project.
 Writing it has been really fun, but also really time-consuming.
-One restriction I have is that everything needs to have a primary source, and this means searcing through 8 year old forum threads and archive.org snapshots for defunct companies to get links for everything.
+One restriction I have is that everything needs to have a primary source, and this means searching through 8 year old forum threads and archive.org snapshots for defunct companies to get links for everything.
 I have no idea who will read this, but it's important to me.